ForeverPhoenix21/DDiaz.github.io/README.md

 ## Description:

 <p> ForeverPhoenix.gitbub.io is my personal website and portfolio. </p> <br>
-<p>  Wnat to know more?
+<p>  Want to know more?
 Check out my bio and projects page on my website.</p>

 ## Installation: